-Furthermore, intumescent seals should also be fitted under CE marked fire door hinge leaves, to comply with the marking requirements.
-These pads should be fitted to the door and frame under each hinge leaf.
-The thickness of the required seal will depend on whether is a 30- or 60-minute fire door.
-With our Intumescent Pad packs, you simply install one pad under each leaf for FD30 doors and two for FD60 doors.
+When fitting hinges to fire doors, intumescent hinge pads must also be fitted underneath in line with the fire door's test evidence.
+The pads are essential in sealing any gaps, thereby preventing the transfer of heat from the hinge to the door in a fire.
+We offer intumescent pad packs suitable for use on FD30 or FD60 doors.
+Generally, a single pad is fitted under each hinge leaf on a FD30 door with double hinge pads required for FD 60 doors.
+However, check against the fire door's test evidence to ensure full compliance.
 In addition, allowing sufficient ventilation and the free movement of air through a building is an important consideration to ensure the health and comfort of occupants.
 However, vents in walls and doors as well as ventilation ducts can provide a passage for smoke and fire, limiting the effectiveness of protective measures.
 Therefore, intumescent elements should also be installed in these areas.
 As with the door seals, these expand when exposed to the heat of the fire to seal the vent.
 It is important that the selected intumescent vent has the same fire rating as the door or wall they are fitted to.
 For example, the CERTIFIRE approved Lorient LVV40 Intumescent Air Transfer Vent can be fitted in a door or wall and has a 60-minute fire rating.
 Similarly, where there are holes, joins or seams in a fire resisting wall, such as around pipe and service penetrations or between floors and walls, intumescent acrylic sealants such as Soudal Firecryl FR can be used.
-This can be applied in a range of interior areas, including on porous surfaces and is fire-rated up to 4 hours in compliance with EN1366.
+This can be applied in a range of interior areas, including on porous surfaces and is fire rated up to 4 hours in compliance with BS EN 1366.

-Soudal Firecryl FR - Trade Multipack - 310ml - White - Pack of 6
+Soudal Firecryl FR

+- Trade Multipack - 310ml

+- White - Pack of 6

 Product code: 330055

-Lorient LVV40 Intumescent Air Transfer Vent - 300 x 300mm

-Product code: 165296

-BALANCING OCCUPANT REQUIREMENTS WITH FIRE SAFETY

-In some types of building, there may be a need to adapt to the specific needs of occupants or the way the building will be used, while still meeting fire safety standards.
+Lorient LVV40 Intumescent Air Transfer Vent - 300 x 300mm Product code: 165296 BALANCING OCCUPANT REQUIREMENTS WITH FIRE SAFETY In some types of building, there may be a need to adapt to the specific needs of occupants or the way the building will be used, while still meeting fire safety standards.
 For example, in hospitals where beds and wheelchairs need to be moved through the building frequently, self-closing doors may disrupt or hinder normal operations.
 Also, in schools and colleges, at certain times of the day, such as during classroom changes, there will be a large number of people moving about.
 Here self-closing doors will impede the smooth movement of staff and students.
 It will also mean the door closer mechanism will be operated more frequently, increasing wear and tear.

-A possible solution is selecting a door closer with a delayed action feature, such as the Rutland[®] TS9205, to allow more time for people to pass through before the door begins to close.
-It is also power adjustable and compliant with BS 8300.
+A possible solution is selecting a door closer with a delayed action feature, such as the Rutland® TS9205, to allow more time for people to pass through before the door begins to close.
+It is also power adjustable and is capable of meeting BS 8300 accessibility guidelines.